kiith-sa/d-gl-tutorial/README.rst

      // Draw.
 Sorta.
 3 vertices starting from index 0.
      glDrawArrays(GL_TRIANGLES, 0, 3);

-  OK, so the ``glEnableVertexAttribArray()`` tells we're vertex attribute slot
+  ``glEnableVertexAttribArray()`` tells we're using vertex attribute slot 0.
-  0. Basically we assign numbers to attributes we use in a single draw call, and here we use just one so we just pick the first slot.
+  Basically we assign numbers to attributes we use in a single draw call, and here we use just one so we just pick the first slot.
 Vertex attribute is any data that changes for each vertex.
 In this case, that is the vertex itself, or its position.
 In more complex code you might also have texture coordinates, normals, colors and so on.

   ``glBindBuffer()`` tells which VBO GL should draw from.
   ``glVertexAttribPointer()`` tells GL where exactly to find a vertex attribute